-For more details about key components of a Jupyter notebook, see Part I here.
+For more details about the key components of a Jupyter Notebook, see Part I here.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|

 When you create a notebook, the Notebook Service creates a (.ipynb) file and saves it in your workspace storage (Google Bucket):

 When you open a notebook, the Notebook Service executes several steps in order.